Worlds of Fun: History

 In 1982, Oceans of Fun opened next door as the largest water park in the world.
 In the same year, a sub-world named "River City" was opened in Americana, adjacent to the East Asia section (then referred to as the Orient section).
 Screamroller was transformed into Extremeroller the following year, which featured stand-up trains instead of the original sit-down models, making it the first looping, stand-up roller coaster in North America.
 Several years later, in 1989, Worlds of Fun ended the decade with the addition of Timber Wolf, a wooden roller coaster that initially ranked high in several national polls.

 Cedar Fair LP purchased Worlds of Fun in 1995 for $40 million.
 The new owners invested $10 million with the addition of Mamba, a D.H.
 Morgan Manufacturing steel hypercoaster, to the park's attraction lineup in 1998.

+During the COVID-19 pandemic, the park operated under a limited schedule from 2020 to 2022.
+Worlds of Fun operated from June 22 to September 7 in 2020, while Oceans of Fun did not open that season.
+In 2021, the park opening was delayed until May 22, and until April 30 in 2022.

 On July 1, 2024, a merger of equals between Cedar Fair and Six Flags was completed, creating Six Flags Entertainment Corporation.
+On March 5, 2026, Six Flags announced it would sell Worlds of Fun to EPR Properties.
+The sale completed on April 6, 2026, making Enchanted Parks its operator.